lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 FROM student
 ```

-Each edge record must specify where it starts and where it ends.
-Let's provide it as `source` and `target`.
+Each edge record must provide a node id where the edge starts and where it ends.
+Let's put it in `source` and `target`:
-Provide values that are used as node IDs.
-In our case it's house names and student IDs:

 ```sql
 SELECT json_object('object_type', 0, 'node_id', name)